sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 YARN APPLICATIONS
 ++++++++++++++

-The admin user can view YARN APPLICATIONS if running on Spark Cluster with yarn.
+The admin user can view YARN applications if they are running on a Spark cluster with YARN.

 .. figure:: ../../_assets/security/admin_user/admin_yarn_application.PNG
    :alt: security